 “These events continue to provide residents with a simple way to properly dispose of household chemicals that protects the environment,” Environmental Programs Manager Chris Franks said.

-In conjunction with this event, the Convenience Collection Center will receive tires, oil, antifreeze, automobile batteries and rechargeable batteries, scrap metal and other everyday recyclables.
-With a fee, fluorescent bulbs ($0.25 per bulb) and latex paint ($2 per one gallon can, $7 per five gallon can) are also collected.
+In conjunction with this event, the Convenience Collection Center will receive tires, oil, antifreeze, automobile batteries and rechargeable batteries, scrap metal, latex paint, fluorescent bulbs, and other everyday recyclables, though a fee may apply for some services.

-The City of Stillwater began sponsoring household hazardous waste collection events in October 1998.
 These events help residents reduce the amount of household pollutants in their homes while ensuring these pollutants are disposed of properly.
+The City is also using this opportunity to bring awareness to residents about the recycling opportunities the center offers.

-To learn more about what recycling opportunities the Convenience Collection Center offers, go to stillwater.org/page/home/government/departments-divisions/customer-service/trash-recycling-services/convenience-collection-center?.
+To learn more about the Convenience Collection Center, go to http://stillwater.org/page/home/government/departments-divisions/customer-service/trash-recycling-services/convenience-collection-center.

 For additional information on the event, contact Franks at 405.533.8482 or email firstname.lastname@example.org.